Ayms/bitcoin-transactions/README.md

 You can adjust the fees if you like according to the size of the transaction instead of using 0.00000300 or 0.00000500

+## "Advanced use" - Multiple inputs

+The previous method requires to perform one transaction per output to be spent, this can be a kind of painful and you are paying more network fees (this does not change anything for the dev fees), you might want to merge different outputs to a single destination address in one transaction (so you can spend it later with only one transaction too)

+See the [Multiple inputs](https://github.com/Ayms/bitcoin-transactions#multiple-inputs) section below

 ## Use

 See [example-1.js](https://github.com/Ayms/bitcoin-transactions/blob/master/example-1.js), Bitcoin Gold transaction 118d6160c8ae2465835ad41908a154cd9be6c78ca4012f79edbf65ca96407f97 was created with this module and mined in block 501249, see https://btgexp.com/tx/118d6160c8ae2465835ad41908a154cd9be6c78ca4012f79edbf65ca96407f97